shadden/celmech/docs/canonical_transformations.rst

-We use the :class:`~celmech.canonical_transformations.CanonicalTransformation` class method :method:`~celmech.canonical_transformations.CanonicalTransformation.from_linear_angle_transformation` to produce a :class:`~celmech.canonical_transformations.CanonicalTransformation` instance representing the desired transformation:
+We use the :class:`~celmech.canonical_transformations.CanonicalTransformation` class method :meth:`~celmech.canonical_transformations.CanonicalTransformation.from_linear_angle_transformation` to produce a :class:`~celmech.canonical_transformations.CanonicalTransformation` instance representing the desired transformation:

 .. code:: python